Convert PCL to KERNEL

 The KERNEL file extension, associated with Morphology Kernel Image, stands for "Kernel Image File".
 It defines structuring elements for morphological operations like erosion, dilation, opening, and closing in image processing.
 These operations are crucial for tasks such as image segmentation, object detection, and noise removal.
 Originating in the 1960s with mathematical morphology, the KERNEL file encapsulates the shape and size of the structuring element, influencing the results of these operations.

-You will be redirected to the download page to see the conversion status and download your KERNEL file.
+You will be redirected to the download page to obtain the KERNEL image.